Izaat/myReferences/README.md

 # references
 References of various Programming Languages and Softwares<br>
-These files existed in case I've forgotten how to do some stuffs<br>
+These files existed in case you've forgotten how to do some stuffs<br>

 Bruce Lee once said,<br>
 "Fear not the man who practised 10,000 kicks once (hustlers),<br>